All About Auralite 23

 The “Auralite 23” crystals bring forth a reminder of the positive connections from the self to other beings. to paths and ways of life, and to places that bring inner peace and serenity.

 “Auralite 23” connects to its keeper like a twin spirit.
 This stone teaches that “All is as One”, reminding of how alike one-another are to each other despite outer differences.

 This is a stone that reads into its keepers’ spirit, searching and highlighting that which could be improved, and that which can benefit from healing or clearance.
 “Auralite 23” will then give support and help to light the way to sources that can be of benefit once it has completed its search.

-This is a stone that opens up the mind and the spirit of the being enough to recognize connections to the inner self, and to outer life, that are worthy of exploration and strengthening.
+This is a stone that opens the mind and the spirit of the being enough to recognize connections to the inner self, and to outer life, which are worthy of exploration and strengthening.